xXJSONDeruloXx/steam-android-runtime-research/docs/00-start-here/473-nova-rootless-r31-vk-driver-files-provider-selector-predeclaration-2026-08-11.md

 Do not read, copy, back up, or export Steam authentication state.

+## Near-term fast-fixture profile

+R31 is a fast A/B when the device already has an intact, hash-verified R30/R28 fixture.
+Do not repeat the multi-gigabyte client copy, Holo archive extraction, or 161-package transaction solely to change the ICD selector.
+Reuse only the immutable sanitized client/rootfs/provider/helper inputs after recording their fixture marker and rechecking the pinned hashes.
+This does not authorize reuse of any Steam HOME, config, updater/package state, logs, temporary path, screenshot, X11 process, socket, or readiness result.

+The R31 run must still create fresh app/device/Termux state, a fresh resolver and temporary directory, a fresh Termux:X11 `:77` process/listener, fresh Steam/SteamUI/webhelper logs, and a fresh screenshot.
+Verify the fixture after teardown; if any immutable input changed, invalidate it and cold-provision a new fixture before another A/B. If the current supervisor cannot demonstrate that mutable Steam paths are isolated from the reused client fixture, fall back to cold provisioning and record that limitation rather than silently reusing a mutable tree.

+Fixture reuse is a staging optimization only.
+It does not relax the one-change
+contract: the only experimental variable remains `VK_DRIVER_FILES`.

 ## One changed variable

 The effective R31 guest command must add exactly: